NCAS-CMS/cf-python/docs/source/field_analysis.rst

-Vertical regridding may be incorporated into either spherical or Cartesian regridding, but in both cases the vertical coordinates need to be explicitly identified, and whether or not to calculate the regridding weights according to the natual logarthm of the vertical coordinate values.
+Vertical regridding may be incorporated into either spherical or Cartesian regridding, but in both cases the vertical coordinates need to be explicitly identified, and whether or not to calculate the regridding weights according to the natural logarithm of the vertical coordinate values stated.

 .. code-block:: python
    :caption: *Regrid a field construct from one set of pressure levels